zezzagio/qfield_theme_issue/README.md

 Switching theme doesn't change the associated layer edit mask... but it does!

-The layer "test" has two styles "type" and "name"; each style has a different customized attributes mask, with the same name as the style.
-The project has two theme: the theme "type" shows the layer "test" with the style "type"; the theme "name" show the layer "test" with the sytle "name".
+The layer "test" has two styles "type" and "name"; each style has a different customized attributes mask.
+The project has two themes: the theme "type" shows the layer "test" with the style "type"; the theme "name" show the layer "test" with the sytle "name".

 Observed behaviour in QField: